The-Wubster/Detection-and-Localisation-of-Household-Objects/README.md

 Converts all image names in a directory to an array.

 ### object_induction_test
 Contains functions for object enrolment and object detection specified by the user.
 These custom functions are called in the “detect.py” script of a YOLO model and allow the user to interact with the vision system through speech or text.
+The speech interface makes use of five-shot object enrolment to ensure a more robust system.

 ### resize_images_and_labels
 Allows user to resize a dataset to a specified size required by the object detector.